 Resource IndexQuick Links

-Infsect is an INF/INI/REG file manipulation utility for the command line, released under version 2 of the GNU General Public License.
+Infsect is an INF/INI file manipulation utility for the command line.
 It has a number of advantages over some other INI editors, such as the ability to use the program itself to prompt for input when executed in a batch script.

 While derived from a Bash script in the original incarnation of Hierma, it is a total rewrite in the C language, easily making it around 20x faster.
-Its original goal was to be a part of a new, DOS-based Hierma, but that has not made any progress since this program was first written, and it may very well be due for another rewrite.
+Its original goal was to be a part of a new, DOS-based Hierma, but that has not made any progress since this program was first written.

 How to Use

-If you type infsect --help, this message is displayed:
+If you type infsect -h (or no switches at all), this message is displayed:

 Use of this program requires at least some understanding of the structure of INF files or anything else this covers.
 As for how this program is used, it would be best to look at some examples...